Homework Due Date and Time

 Late Day Policy

-Each student will initially be given one day (whole or partial) of grace for late homework assignments.
+Each student will initially be given two days (whole or partial) of grace for late homework assignments.
 Through consistent participation and solid performance on in-lecture iClicker exercises each student may earn additional late days.
 These grace days are intended to cover minor illnesses, hardware malfunctions, and schedule conflicts with homeworks/tests in your other classes.

 To use a late day, simply submit the assignment as normal through the homework submission link.
 You do not need to notify your TA or instructor.
 For example, an assignment submitted 22 hours late (Friday evening at 10:00pm) counts as 1 late day used.
 As another example, an assignment submitted 26 hours late (Saturday morning at 2:00am) counts as 2 late days used.
 No more than two late days may be used for any one assignment.
 Once your late days have been exhausted, late assignments will not be accepted without an excused absense note from the Student Experience office.